wp-slimstat/wp-slimstat/README.md

 ### Contribute
-Slimstat Analytics is an open source project, dependent in large parts on community support.
+Slimstat Analytics is an open source project, dependent in large part on community support.
 You can fork our [Github repository](https://github.com/slimstat/wp-slimstat) and submit code enhancements, bugfixes or provide localization files to let our plugin speak even more languages.
 [This page](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BNJR5EZNY3W38) is for those who would like to donate money - be it once, be it regularly, be it a small or a big amount.
 Everything is set up for an easy donation process.
 Try it out, you'll be amazed how good it feels!
 If you're on a tight budget, and coding is not your thing, please consider writing [a review](https://wordpress.org/support/plugin/wp-slimstat/reviews/#new-post) for Slimstat as a token of appreciation for our hard work!

-### Translations
-Slimstat is available in multiple languages: English, Belarusian (UStarCash), Chinese (沐熙工作室), Farsi, French (Michael Bastin, Jean-Michel Venet, Yves Pouplard, Henrick Kac), German (TechnoViel), Indonesian ([ChameleonJohn](https://www.chameleonjohn.com/)), Italian ([Slimstat Dev Team](https://www.wp-slimstat.com)), Japanese (h_a_l_f), Portuguese, Russian (Vitaly), Spanish ([WebHostingHub](http://www.webhostinghub.com/)), Swedish (Per Soderman) and Turkish (Seyit Mehmet Çoban).
-Is your language missing or incomplete?
-[Contact us](http://support.wp-slimstat.com/) today.

-### Reviews and Feedback
-* This is by far the most accurate and in-depth tracking plugin I've encountered for WordPress [MiMango](https://wordpress.org/support/topic/excellent-plugin-and-service-9)
-* I have been relying on SlimStat to not only track all traffic to my sites accurately but also to present the stats in very useful graphic format [JJD3](https://wordpress.org/support/topic/an-essential-plugin-14)
-* Thanks you for such an excellent plugin.
-I am using it to kick Jetpack out of all the wordpress installations that I manage for myself and others - [robertwagnervt](http://wordpress.org/support/topic/plugin-wp-slimstat-excellent-but-some-errors-on-activating)
-* I like Slimstat very much and so I decided to use it instead of Piwik - [Joannes](http://wordpress.org/support/topic/plugin-wp-slimstat-slimstat-and-privacy)
-* Read all the [reviews](http://wordpress.org/support/view/plugin-reviews/wp-slimstat) and feel free to post your own!

 ### Requirements